yargs/yargs/README.md

 ![Joe was one optimistic pirate.](http://i.imgur.com/4WFGVJ9.png)

-But don' walk the plank jus' yet!
-Ther' be more!
-Ye can do short options:
+But don't walk the plank just yet!
+There be more!
+You can do short options:
 -------------------------------------------------

 short.js: